Shians/Nextflow-docs/docs/Operators.md

 ```

 ### collect
+Use `collect` to gather all items into a single collection for summary operations or final output.

 - **Input:** A channel emitting any type of item.
 - **Output:** A channel emitting a single list containing all input items.
-- **Use case:** Gather all items into a single collection for summary operations or final output.

 ```groovy
 Channel.of(1, 2, 3)
   .collect()